Bisnode/api-stuff/README.md

 ## Folder containg postman collections for easy testing

-HOW TO:

-Set up Postman collection for Bisnode Credit data companies
+Bellow you find instructions about how to step by step set up a simple Postman collection that enables you to test Bisnode Credit data companies API and play around in a Bisnode sandbox environment.

 Step by step: